15 Top-Rated Weekend Getaways from London

 Notable neighborhoods to explore on foot include the Latin Quarter, with some of its oldest buildings dating as far back as medieval times.
 Then, of course, there's magnificent Montmartre, famous for its connections to the city's vibrant art and literary scene, both past and present.

-The historic town of Bath in England is another destination that's fun to visit for couples seeking a romantic weekend getaway.
-An easy 1.5-hour train journey east of London, this charming small city is perhaps best known for the historic Roman Baths after which it's named.
+The historic town of Bath in Somerset is undoubtedly one of the most beautiful small cities in England.
+And as such, it's another destination that's a lot of fun to visit for couples seeking a romantic weekend getaway.
+An easy 1.5-hour train journey east of London, this charming destination is perhaps best known for the historic Roman Baths after which it's named.

-Given the fact that a million tourists visit the site each year, you'd do well to plan your trip for a quieter time of year.
-Christmas is in fact a wonderful time to arrive, with fewer line-ups at the baths and other top attractions, plus the opportunity to shop for locally made gifts and crafts in the popular Christmas Market.
+Given the fact that 1.3 million tourists visit the site of these ancient Roman baths each year, you'd do well to plan your trip for a quieter time of year if you can be flexible.
+Christmas is, in fact, a wonderful time to arrive.
+Not only are there fewer line-ups and crowds to deal with at the baths and other top Bath attractions, there's also the opportunity to shop for locally made gifts and crafts in the popular Christmas Market, one of the largest in England.

-Also worth checking out, the elegant architecture of Royal Crescent has been attracting visitors to the city since Georgian times.
-Here, you can explore the historic No.1 Royal Crescent, built in the late 18th century.
+The elegant old homes of the Royal Crescent neighborhood are also worth checking out.
+Royal Crescent's beautiful architecture has been attracting visitors to the city since Georgian times.
+If you've got time, be sure to explore the historic No.1 Royal Crescent, built in the late 18th century.
 It's not difficult picturing yourself and your partner living as the gentry of the time in so opulent a setting.

 Accommodation: Where to Stay in Bath: Best Areas & Hotels